Manufacturing Analytics Vendor Selection Checklist for 2026

 AI and Advanced Analytics — What to Evaluate in 2026

-AI capabilities in manufacturing analytics platforms range from genuinely value-creating (anomaly detection that identifies process deviations before they cause defects, predictive maintenance models that produce equipment-specific failure predictions with measurable lead times) to marketing-grade (a chatbot interface over standard dashboards, a "smart alert" that fires on the same threshold-crossing logic any rule engine has done for 20 years).
-The evaluation framework for AI features must focus on demonstrated outcomes, not feature descriptions.
+AI capabilities range from genuinely value-creating (anomaly detection, predictive maintenance with measurable lead times) to marketing-grade (a chatbot over standard dashboards, "smart alerts" on threshold-crossing logic).
+Evaluation must focus on demonstrated outcomes, not feature descriptions.

 AI · 01

-Ask every vendor to run their anomaly detection on a sample of your historical production data during the evaluation.
-A genuine AI capability will surface anomalies in your data.
-A demo-only AI will only work on the carefully prepared dataset the vendor controls.
+Ask every vendor to run anomaly detection on a sample of your historical production data.
+A genuine AI capability surfaces anomalies in your data; a demo-only AI only works on the vendor's curated dataset.

 AI · 02